zenodeapp/shielded-swap/README.md

 ### Channels/pools

+#### Existing
 I already created the following channels and pools that can be used:
 - ibc `channel-1321 <=> channel-6903`
 - ibc/denom `ibc/F6EE42E1CC8154EFDC3329174F4A519DCB6C62BAC914DC55B1E624C0BD07880F`
 - pool(s) `445` and `447`

-> [!NOTE]
-> I created pools that usually contained 1000000000 uosmo (1000 OSMO) and 200 naan with a ratio of 5:1.
-This seemed to work somewhat well for me!
-If you need any OSMO for testing, just ask!
+#### New

+If you need to create a new pool, I usually used the following settings:
+- A ratio of 5:1
+- 1000000000 uosmo (1000 OSMO) and
+- 200 naan

+> This seemed to work well for me; just make sure not to create _too small pools_ or try to swap _too little amounts_, else shielded swaps will fail.

 ### Shielded-sync